dpuyda/triclipper/docs/how_it_works.md

 On the image above, the pairs of edges that must be swapped are marked with red line segments and blue line segments.

-When the active edges at `y` are found, they are processed as decribed in [Process active edges](#process-active-edges).
+When the active edges at `y` are found, process them as described in [Process active edges](#process-active-edges).

-The operation that is described above is repeated until all intersections below the top of the scan beam are processed.
-For intersections that are located at the top of the scan beam, the intersecting edges are swapped to preserve the order of active edges above the scan line at `y2`.
+Repeat the above procedure until all intersections below the top of the scan beam are processed.
+For intersections that are located at the top of the scan beam, swap the intersecting edges preserve the order of active edges above the scan line at `y2`.

 ![intersections-10.svg](./img/intersections-10.svg)